 This Deluxe Canister set is the top of the line offering from McCullough.
 It combines a super powerful steam engine with a full set of attachments for dealing with all your floors, from hardwoods to concrete.
 We love it because it not only steam mops with incredible power, but is also versatile enough to clean the rest of your house.

-Customer support is based in Kansas, not overseas.
-That’s a big plus for us, since steam cleaners can be very temperamental.
+- Customer support is based in the USA.
+That’s a big plus for US-based customers, since steam cleaners can be temperamental.
 You want to be well taken care of!

 3. Reliable EnviroMate Brio